How to Make the Best Bisquick Biscuits

 So that’s why I made these southern style biscuits with Bisquick!
 I “doctored up” the typical Bisquick biscuit recipe you can find on the box, and the result is so much better.

-You can even make 7-Up biscuits with Bisquick!
+You can even make 7-Up biscuits or strawberry biscuits with Bisquick!

 If you don’t want to use the boxed variety of Bisquick, you can mix up a batch of Homemade Bisquick Baking Mix to keep in your pantry.